pamaury/qemu-ot/docs/opentitan/earlgrey.md

 ## Available tools

-Launching a QEMU VM with the right option switches may rapidely become complex due to the number of options and the available features.
+Launching a QEMU VM with the right option switches may rapidly become complex due to the number of options and the available features.
 Several helper tools are provided in the `scripts/opentitan` directory to help with these tasks.